jayeshpansheriya/awesome_extensions/README.md

 ## Support

-You liked this package? then give it a star.
+You liked this package?
+Then give it a star!
 If you want to help then:

-- Start this repository
+- ⭐ Star this repository
-- Send a Pull Request with new features
+- 🔧 Send a Pull Request with new features
-- Share this package
+- 📢 Share this package
-- Create issues if you find a Bug or want to suggest something
+- 🐛 Create issues if you find a bug or want to suggest something

 ## ❤️❤️❤️